Lawgi Dawes: Amenities

 Lawgi Community Hall at the intersection of the Burnett Highway and the Lawgi Connection Road is used for regular community dances, occasional church services, indoor bowls, polling booth and other community functions.
 The exterior of the hall features a painting of bottle brushes trees against a multi-coloured sky.

 A memorial in the form of a gravestone marks the point where the proposed Rannes-Monto railway line was terminated at Lawgi.
 There is a rest area behind the hall for travellers.

-Free camping is also available at the nearby Lawgi Heritage Park, which boasts 360° views, stunning sunsets and hot showers.

 Education

 There are no schools in Lawgi Dawes.
-The nearest primary school is Thangool State School in neighbouring Thangool to the north-west.
-The nearest secondary schools are Biloela State High School in Biloela to the north-west and Monto State High School in Monto to the south-east.
+The nearest government primary school is Thangool State School in neighbouring Thangool to the north-west.
+The nearest government secondary schools are Biloela State High School in Biloela to the north-west and Monto State High School in Monto to the south-east.